OpenAudible Documentation

 Initial Connect to Audible

 OpenAudible can read and import your library automatically.
 OpenAudible uses the Amazon/Audible web browser to connect and never saves your username or password.
-However, a credentials token is saved so you can stay connected until you decide to
+However, a credentials token is saved so that you can stay connected until you decide to Controls: Log Out of Audible.

-- Log in using the web browser, answering any CAPTCHAs and verifying account with 2-factor email or text messages to prove your humanity.
+3. Log in using the web browser, answering any CAPTCHAs, and verifying account with 2-factor email or text message to prove your humanity.

 Once logged in to your audible account in the browser, your books will be loaded and shown in the OpenAudible window.
 The OpenAudible Library status should change to Connected: Yes.